consensus-shipyard/mir/pkg/blockchain/README.md

 ## Overview

 We will first outline the different parts that make up the system.
-How these elements interact with each other will be described in [Operation](#operation) and a more detailed description of every elements can be found in [Modules](#modules).
+How these elements interact with each other will be described in [Operation](#operation) and a more detailed description of every element can be found in [Modules](#modules).

 Each node has a set of core modules running the blockchain and an application module that runs the business logic and provides certain functionality to the core modules.